Entrepreneur, investor and exit strategy expert, Troy Tappenden, reveals his top five tips for franchise success

 Buying a franchise from an established brand can help with funding too.
 The banks are happy to lend to proven franchises and bfa members are more proven than any other franchise.
 Despite what the press might have us believe, the high street banks are happy to support legitimate franchises and there are various forms of lending available to satisfy all requirements.

-The banks trust us to vet potential franchisees.
-It’s important we bring the right people into Dream Doors and we certainly don’t recruit just anybody.
-Once interested parties have been screened, passed our initial profiling and met us at head office, they’re usually very strong candidates.
+The banks trust franchisors to vet potential franchisees.
+It’s important that the franchisor brings the right people into the business and won’t recruit just anybody. the general process is; once interested parties have been screened, passed the initial profiling and met with the head office team, they’re usually considered very strong candidates.

-After that, if we’re all happy they then meet two or three franchisees, who will pass feedback to us.
-If after that we’re still happy to proceed, we then introduce them to the banks.
-And because we have been through that whole process, the banks know any candidate we put forward has been through a heavy vetting process and encouraged to undertake their own due diligence.
+After that, if the franchisor is happy, they then meet two or three current franchisees, who will pass feedback to the franchise recruitment team.
+If after that they are still happy to proceed, prospects are then introduced to banks.
+And because established franchisors have been through that whole process, the banks know any candidate put forward has been through a heavy vetting process and encouraged to undertake their own due diligence.

-Of course, you need to factor in the initial start-up phase and in our business plan we show no drawings for the first three months.
-In truth, many franchisees can draw an income quicker than that, but we err on the side of caution, as there’s no guarantee of sales at that point in the business.
-But once our franchisees open a showroom - typically three to six months after launch - their turnover increases sixfold and they’re able to draw a decent salary out of the business.
+Of course, you need to factor in the initial start-up phase and some franchises include it in the business plan.
+Even though most franchisees can draw an income quicker than estimated, it is better to err on the side of caution, as there’s no guarantee of sales at that point in the business.

-What’s even more impressive is that none of these people had any kitchen industry experience.
-Most hadn’t been involved in sales and hardly any had owned a business before.
-So buying a franchise can provide people with an opportunity to get involved in a sector in which they have no experience, thanks to the support and brand development from the franchisor.
+Buying a franchise can provide people with an opportunity to get involved in a sector in which they may have no experience, thanks to the support and brand development from the franchisor.